Last Updated on February 22, 2021 by Dani

 Price – avg 4 for MX$20/4 for US$1.80

 Flautas: These are actually similar to their U.S. counterparts – a corn tortilla, filled with potato, bean, cheese or meat, rolled up and deep fried for a crunchy, delicious treat.

 3 large, filling flautas cost MX$15 /US $1.20

-Tlayudas: Pronounciation is as difficult as it looks, but preparing these street food treats is simple as pie.
+Tlayudas: The pronunciation is as difficult as it looks, but preparing these Mexican street food treats is as simple as pie.
 A 12-inch long oval-shaped super thin and crunchy blue-corn tortilla is topped with beans, spicy poblano pepper slices (called rajas), loads of cilantro and a mild green salsa on top.

 1 for MX $15/US $1.20

 Tamales: A quintessential Mexican street food.
 Cornmeal stuffed with corn or beef wrapped in corn husks and steamed.
 Unfortunately, they’re often not vegetarian.